a-chris/to-result/README.md

 end
 ```

-now you can always use `ToResult` all the time you wanted to use `Success`, `Failure` or `Try` but with a more convenient interface and consistent behaviour.
+now you can always use `ToResult` all the time you wanted to use `Try` or return `Success/Failure` but with a more convenient interface and consistent behaviour, my goal is to have a solution that can be used for every use-case.

 Look at this: